y114git/G3M/README.md

 - **Create SHORTCUTS:** Create a shortcut for your game with desired settings and mods.
 Launching it will immediately start the game with your chosen configuration, even without running DH first.

 - **Customize DH as you wish:** Change game and mods folders, create your own themes, add background music, or even change the intro sound!
+And if you want - share with your themes with friends!

 - **Steam Integration:** Enable an option to launch the game through Steam, ensuring all your achievements and other Steam features work.
 You can also select a separate game executable file if needed.